JamesRudd-Jones/BifurcaGym/README.md

 Check the PhD thesis to get a summary of all the envs

 Would be great to have a render option for all that can be done in eval stages, or perhaps some jittable gif saver?

+Having some wrappers be ideal, for example some that normalise the env etc etc